sabotage-linux/sabotage/COOKBOOK.md

 `butch` defaults to installing built packages into `/opt/$packagename`.
 Files are then symlinked into a user-definable path, defaulting to `/`.
 Finally, the package name and hash of its recipe are then written to `/var/lib/butch.db`.

+The `/opt` path can be overridden by adding the variable `butch_staging_dir` to the config file and setting it to the desired value.
+It must consist of a single component, for example `/foo` `/app` or `/Packages`.
+The staging dir will always be used inside the filesystem root specified in the used config.

 `butch` may also be used for system configuration, eschewing the package building features by simply calling `exit 0` at the conclusion of a package